blindnet-io/blindnet.dev/decision-records/DR-0001-password-assistant-package-manager.md

-# Selecting Lerna as a monorepo package manager
+# Selecting a package manager for the password assistant monorepo

 | Status      | {_draft_ / proposed / rejected / accepted / deprecated / … / superseded by [XXX](XXX.md)} |
 | :---------- | :-------------------------------------------------------------------------------------- |